 Who is Wolf Sets Fire?

 Wolf Sets Fire is Jürgen Bruynooghe.
 I’m a thirty-something photographer currently based in Leuven, Belgium.
-I live there with my wife An and our 2-year old son Nathan and new-born daughter Lynn.
+I live there with my wife An and our 4-year old son Nathan and 2-year old daughter Lynn.

 After over 10 years in the translation business, I felt something was missing, hence I took up concert photography in 2017 and starting to take all my photography seriously.
 At the end of 2018 I quit my job and started working as a communication expert.

 Vegan. sXe.
 Band tattoo of BoySetsFire and Hell Is For Heroes.
 Speaks Dutch, English, French, West-Flemish, German and Italian (fluently or a bit less fluently).

 Where does the name ‘Wolf Sets Fire’ come from?

 Wolf Sets Fire refers to my two main subjects in photography:

 - ‘Sets Fire’ refers to music (in particular one of my favourite bands BoySetsFire).